Privacy-Preserving Federated Averaging with Byzantine Aggregators in Asynchronous Networks: Detailed protocol description

 \subsection{Inclusion}

 After the assignment, aggregators have to choose a subset of $\rho<k$ clients' gradients in their cluster.
 However, if this inclusion, and thus the data included in the training, is biased, then the final model will be biased too.
 Such bias is introduced when aggregators include fast clients first due to asynchronous communications and heterogeneous data.
 To solve this problem, we introduce a ``debiasing'' client inclusion mechanism.
 This mechanism works by letting an aggregator $a_i$ wait for more client participations than required, and then aggregate gradients of the clients less considered in the previous rounds by $a_i$.
-The mechanism is presented in \Cref{alg:select:async}.
-The inclusion algorithm uses a variable $\lambda$, that stores the number of times each client has been included by $a_i$ in previous rounds.
-Furthermore, the variable ${S}$ is the set of clients in $a_i$'s cluster that sent their gradient to $a_i$.